Alcaraz and Sinner both reach Wimbledon quarterfinals and are 1 match away from another meeting

 “I’m so sorry for her.
 To end the match like this, it’s bad,” Paolini said in her on-court interview.
 “What can I say?
 We played a really good match.
 It was really tough.
 A lot of ups and downs.
 I’m feeling a little bit happy, but also sad for her.
 It’s not easy to win like that.”

-Paolini is the fifth Italian woman to reach the Wimbledon quarterfinals in the professional era, and will try to become the first to make the semifinals.
-She will face the winner between No. 2 Coco Gauff and 19th-seeded Emma Navarro, who played later on Centre Court.
+Paolini will face the winner between No. 2 Coco Gauff and 19th-seeded Emma Navarro, who played later on Centre Court.

-Keys, the 2017 U.S. Open runner-up, was trying to reach the last eight for the second year in a row at the All England Club, and third time overall. ___

 AP tennis: https://apnews.com/hub/tennis